Undergraduate opportunities

 Undergraduate Research Assistants

-- Availability to work 10 to 20 hours per week (exceptions for exam season not a problem)
+- Availability for 10 to 20 hours per week (high flexibility is granted during exam seasons)

-- Trained in inferential statistics or econometrics and able to read result tables in quantitative social science studies
+- Training in inferential statistics or econometrics, with the ability to read and interpret result tables and figures in quantitative studies

 Recent Undergrad RAs on their experience working for GPRL: